aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

 EC2 is the virtual machine offering from AWS.
 It has various capabilities -

 * Storing data on virtual drives.
 (EBS)
 * Load balancing across multiple instances (ELB)
 * Auto scaling horizontally by increasing the number of instances (ASG)

+### User Data

+* Use custom scripts to bootstrap your EC2 instances.
+* Scripts provided are like startup instructions.
+* At the time of creating a EC2 instance provide the script that you want to run at the time of bootstraping

 ## Security Groups